UV Projectors#

 prim.ApplyAPI("OmniCoordSysAPI", "st")

-# Bind the coordinate system to the prim
+# Bind the coordinate system to the Xform

 rel = UsdShade.CoordSysAPI(prim, "st").GetBindingRel()

-In this example, prim_path represents the path to the primitive you want to apply the projector to.
+In this example, prim_path represents the path to the primitive you want to apply the UV projector to and xform_path the path of the Xform you want to use as a UV projector.

 The UV projectors schemata are supplied by the omni.usd.schema.omni_projectors extension, which must be loaded to use the schemata described here and is loaded by default in Omniverse Kit applications.